Back in 2009 I did quite a lot of running and followed a pretty strict diet.

 I would calorie count down to the last gram of food, keeping a detailed log of everything I ate.
 It was utterly ridiculous.
 However, it seemed to be effective – over the course of nine months or so I lost nearly 30lbs and was the lightest I have ever been in my adult life.

 It doesn’t mean that my method was optimum though.
-After all, if you’re running 20-30 miles per week and eating less than you normally would, the weight is bound to fall off you.
-Back then I subscribed to the calories in, calories out myth like most people do.
-Fortunately, I have since seen the light.
+After all, if you’re running 20–30 miles per week and eating dramatically less than you normally would, the weight is bound to fall off you.
+One thing’s for sure: my new eating regime certainly wasn’t enjoyable.

 The calorie (or to be precise, the kilogram calorie or kcal) is a unit of energy that was defined by the French physicist and chemist Nicolas Clément in 1824.
 It is the amount of energy required to raise the temperature of one kilogram of water by one degree Celsius.